thxlib/thxlib.github.io/lib/thx.color/index.md

   - cross
 layout: library
 classPath: src
 description: "Library for color manipulation.
-Contains definitions for CMYK, Grey, HSL, HSV, and RGB as well as alpha versions of the sames and color parsing."
+Contains definitions for CIELab, CIELCh, CMY(K), Grey, HSL(A), HSV(A), RGB(A), XYZ and Yxy as well as alpha versions of the sames and color parsing."
 contributors:
   - fponticelli
-releasenote: More implicit conversions.
+releasenote: removed inlines and swapped alpha channel in RGBA.
-version: 0.10.3
+version: 0.11.0
 url: "https://github.com/fponticelli/thx.color"
 title: thx.color
 dependencies: